Thank you for making the 2017 ADA Dentist and Student Lobby day our most successful advocacy day ever!

 JW Marriott Hotel

-We are pleased to announce that this year is the beginning of a new era in advocacy for the ADA.
-This spring hundreds of dental students will join dentists from across the country in the nation’s capital to advocate for their patients, profession and their practice.
-At the 1st annual ADA Dentist and Student Lobby Day, you will hear from political analysts, subject matter experts and politically involved dentists on issues that affect oral health in the United States.
-Join your colleagues, future colleagues, the American Dental Association, and the American Student Dental Association in helping our current efforts on the Hill to ensure your voice is heard by lawmakers.
+This past March hundreds of dental students joined dentists from across the country in the nation’s capital to advocate for their patients, profession and their practice, beginning of a new era in advocacy for the ADA.
+At the ADA Dentist and Student Lobby Day, attendees heard from political analysts, subject matter experts and politically involved dentists on issues that affect oral health in the United States.
+Think about joining your colleagues, future colleagues, the American Dental Association, and the American Student Dental Association in helping our current efforts on the Hill to ensure your voice is heard by lawmakers in years to come.

 Who should attend?